 And because I am a nerd, we aren’t just casual book readers.
 We love using kids’ books to create excitement before travel and adventures.
 Then, once we are home those same books keep the magic and adventure alive between our trips.
 And in 2020 that has been A LONG time.
 AHHHH.
 Equally important, our kids love showing up to a new destination they read about back home.
 We love watching their eyes light up as their imagination becomes their reality.
-It is really good stuff, friends.
-Also, one day soon, we will all be traveling and exploring again.
+It is really good stuff.

 Children’s books to inspire an adventurous spirit